 Accept.
 Make the changes as specified CID 5424 in 12/0331r0.

 Proposed text change:

-— The STA finds that the PartialAID in the RXVECTOR is 0 and the AID in the STA Info field in the received NDPA frame does not match with its AID.
+— The STA finds that the PARTIAL_AID in the RXVECTOR is 0 and the AID in the STA Info field in the received NDPA frame does not match with its AID.